 List Of Haunted Places In Wales

-A former hospital and workhouse in Penrhyndeudraeth, North Wales which was abandoned since 2008.
+A former hospital and workhouse in Penrhyndeudraeth, North Wales which closed in 2009.
 The eerie building still has many of its fixtures intact from its time as hospital.

 A medieval castle located right in the heart of Cardiff city centre.